 Retail Systems Research (RSR) conducted a survey of US-based retail executives and discovered that most retailers do not really offer distinctively different desktop and mobile experiences.
 If at all, the mobile experience tends to be lighter on features.

 RSR’s research also threw up that there is a far better chance that those retailers who RSR refer to as “winners” — retailers with an above average sales growth rate, year after year — will offer a richer mobile experience.
 In fact, 29% of them confirmed that their mobile offering was richer than their desktop counterpart.
 Whereas in the case of the other retailers the figure plummets to 16%.

-Winning retailers recognize the importance of the rich mobile experience and clearly understand that the customer decision-making process often starts in the digital domain.
+Winning retailers recognise the importance of the rich mobile experience and clearly understand that the customer decision-making process often starts in the digital domain.
 So they are actively encouraging it by using mobile at the forefront of their user experience strategies.

 Today, not only marketing techniques, but also technical solutions are used to attract the audience.
 Mobile apps have several flaws: mobile app development is expensive and time consuming, users need to install your application, and it works only on the platform it was created for.
 Instead, Global Message Services offers web application development.
 It is a quick-to-market and easy-to-support solution.